Rakeshkm04/Login_Page/README.md

-So, this is the normal Login page and the technologies i.e used to make this login page is html, css and bootstrpa
+So, this is the normal Login page and the technologies i.e used to make this login page is html, css and bootstrp

+And the main thing is this is the basic and best project or the practice and learing new things in this project so learn and crease our own projects in the pear system only html and css